j0lv3r4/thinkxl.github.io/_posts/2015-01-10-how-to-define-a-second-model-inside-a-view-using-backbone.md

 });
 {% endhighlight %}

+It won&rsquo;t work.

+## Solution

-It won't work, I don't know why, I'm still investigating that but to make it work you will need to get the second model from the parameters passed in the `initialize` function when you create the view:
+You will need to get the second model from the parameters passed in the `initialize` function when you create the view:

 {% highlight javascript %}
 var HomeView = Backbone.View.extend({